 GV IRAN: Iraqi tanks in streets of Abadan (2 shots)

 SV Iraqi troops and armoured jeeps with missiles and rocket launchers crossing make-shift bridge (3 shots)

-SV Iraqi delegates
+SV Iraqi troops carrying ammunition

 Script is copyright Reuters Limited.
 All rights reserved

 Background: As the Gulf War entered its seventh week, the Iraqis gained a propaganda coup on Friday (31 October) by ambushing and capturing the Iranian Oil Minister Mohammed Javad Tondguyan.
 The Iranian State Radio claimed that Mr. Tondguyan and Deputy Minister Behrouz Busheri, with four other people, were kidnapped while taking a side road to the besieged oil refining town of Abadan.

 SYNOPSIS: After his capture, Mr. Tondguyan was taken to the Iraqi capital, Baghdad.
 The 30-year-old petroleum technologist was appointed Oil Minister only three days after the fighting began and Iraqi forces pushed into Iran's oil-producing Khuzestan province.
 No details have been reported, but he was said to have been trying to reach oil workers at the Abadan refinery.